 B.4.a.
-Admissions Committees: The DES has an Admissions Committee for candidates applying to the ECE (previously ECMC), EME (previously MCEA), and EC-A (Art, Music, French Education, Spanish Education and German studies Education) programs.
-Candidates applying for admission to the Special Education minor are reviewed by the Special Education Admissions committee. .
+Admissions Committees: The DES has an Admissions Committee for candidates applying to the ECE (previously ECMC) and EME (previously MCEA), including EME/FRE, EME/SPA, EME/SPE, and EME/TSLprograms.
 Committee membership may consist of tenured and tenure-track faculty and Instructional Academic Staff with at least an 0.5 FTE assignment in an undergraduate program.